-Important Dates for the Rènzi family
+Early History of the Rènzi family

 This web page shows only a small excerpt of our Rènzi research.
 More information is included under the topic Early Rènzi History in all our PDF Extended History products and printed products wherever possible.